sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

   array (
     100001 => 'Something bad happened',
-    100002 => 'Upgrading a profile: not enough money', // has 'context' property
+    100002 => 'Upgrading a profile: not enough money', // has 'context' property 100003 => 'The operation is forbidden for unreliable users', // is returned if 'use_message_fe' option is disabled
-     // the next exception has 'message_fe' property:
-    100003 => 'Please verify your email first', // is returned if 'use_message_fe' option is enabled
-    // and now the same exception without 'use_message_fe' option
+     // but if you enable 'use_message_fe' option:
  // 100003 => 'The operation is forbidden for unreliable users',
     // ...
   ),